-Our management team also has a track record of close collaboration.
+Our co-founders also have a track record of close collaboration.
 Mr. Hoffman and Mr. Pincus have had a professional relationship for nearly two decades as investors, board members, and close collaborators.
 The two were among the first three investors in Facebook and early investors in Twitter and Airbnb.
 As Mr. Pincus was in the early phases of founding Zynga in 2007, Mr. Hoffman was among his earliest investors and shortly after joined Zynga's Board.
 Mr. Pincus and Mr. Thompson began investing together in 2017, and alongside Mr. Hoffman established Reinvent Capital in 2018.
-Since then, our management team has actively worked together through Reinvent Capital.
+Since then, our co-founders have actively worked together through Reinvent Capital.